-Induction brazing is used in the joining of many different metals for multiple applications.
-Typical joints are steel-to-steel, steel to brass, steel-to-copper, brass-to-copper, brass-to-copper, copper-to-copper, aluminum-to-aluminum, and copper-to-aluminum.
+Induction brazing is used in the joining of many different metals for numerous applications.
+Induction is a superior method of brazing due to its fast, efficient, flameless, non-contact heating.
+Typical joints are steel-to-steel, steel-to-brass, steel-to-copper, brass-to-copper, brass-to-copper, copper-to-copper, aluminum-to-aluminum, and copper-to-aluminum.

 There are six steps to a quality induction brazed joint:

-- Clean the brazed joint and remove all of
+Clean the brazed joint and remove all of the flux residue.

 More information on how induction heating is used in the brazing process is available in our Brazing Guide.
-Besides, we encourage you to read more about our induction brazing solutions in the brochure.
-You can download it, by clicking the button below!
+We encourage you to read more about our induction brazing solutions in the brochure.
+You can download it by clicking the button below.